-As the substantial part of preventing and combating terrorism per se falls to the mandate of the police, legal and other authorities, the Defence Forces are contributing effectively to national and international efforts against terrorism.
-Nationally the Defence Forces are ready to support the police in protecting against and responding to terrorist crimes.
-When preventing terrorist crimes Defence Forces capabilities can be utilized to support the police, including the use of deadly force.
-However, the operations are always led by the police and decisions on use of force are also always the responsibility of the police.
-Internationally the Defence Forces participate in international military cooperation, crisis management and peace support operations.
-The Defence Forces also take part in international and national Proliferation Security Initiative exercises to interdict trafficking of WMD and related material.
-The Defence Forces' essential tasks; surveillance of the land and sea territory and airspace and the protection of territorial integrity, are also an integral part of the comprehensive preparedness against terrorism.
+As the substantial part of preventing and combating terrorism per se falls to the mandate of the police, legal and other authorities, the Defence Forces contribute effectively to national and international efforts against terrorism.
+Nationally the Defence Forces are prepared to support the police in protecting against and responding to terrorist crimes.
+The full range of the Defence Forces capabilities can be utilized to support the police, including the use of necessary force.
+However, the operations are always led by the police.
+The decisions on use of force are also always the responsibility of the police.
+Internationally the Defence Forces participate in international military co-operation and in crisis management.
+The Defence Forces also take part in international and national exercises as well as possible acts concerning Proliferation Security Initiative to interdict trafficking of WMD and related material.